MicroRec: Efficient Recommendation Inference by Hardware and Data Structure Solutions: MicroRec

 \subsubsection{Hybrid Memory System on FPGA}

 The Xilinx Alveo U280 FPGA involves multiple types of memory resources, including on-chip memory (BRAM and URAM) and off-chip memory (DDR4 DRAM and HBM), which exhibit different traits.
 HBM and DDR show close access latency of a couple of hundreds of nanoseconds given the memory controller generated by Vitis~\cite{vitis}, but have different concurrency-capacity trade-off (HBM: 32 channels, 8GB; DRAM: 2 channels, 32 GB).
-Besides HBM and DDR, FPGAs also equip a few megabytes of on-chip memory, i.e., Block-RAM (BRAM) and Ultra-RAM (URAM).
-They play a similar role as CPU cache: small yet fast memory to cache frequently-accessed data or intermediate results.
+Besides HBM and DDR, FPGAs also equip a few megabytes of on-chip memory that plays a similar role as CPU cache (small yet fast memory to cache frequently-accessed data or intermediate results).
 Without read initiation overhead as in DRAM, the latency to access on-chip memory only consists of control logic and sequential read.
 According to our experiments, finish retrieving an embedding vector from an on-chip memory bank only consumes up to around 1/3 time of DDR4 or HBM.